-Showcase your teaching skills and strengths throughout your resume and cover letter to effectively market yourself to a prospective school district.
+Showcase your teaching skills and strengths throughout your resume and cover letter to market yourself to a prospective school district effectively.

 For this reason, you need to show what value you can bring to the students and the community by including relevant accomplishments and a corresponding skill set.

 Ask yourself: What benefits will the school principal or superintendent get by hiring you for a particular position?
 How will you optimize the students’ academic and social achievement?

 When piecing together your teaching resume, make sure you are comfortable with every point you make.
 Check and recheck what you have written.
 Make sure that each statement is original and communicates the value you can bring.

 Use Relevant Words and Keywords

 Use action verbs to describe the accomplishments you made at your previous jobs.
 Uncovering and communicating your past teaching achievements will let your prospective employer know that positive things happened because you were there.
 Tastefully, let your potential school principal know that you are a leader and collaborator and add value to the school community.